This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 Custom Joiners: The Oracle Virtual Directory Join View Adapter is based on an extensible model known as Joiners.
 You can develop Custom Joiners to provide different joiner behaviors.
 Joiners provide functions such as mapping, joining, and pre- and post-handler event handling.
 You can write Custom Joiners to provide simple entry level joins, or extended Joiners to provide complex join logic, transaction handling, and rollback capability.

 Web Gateway: Oracle Virtual Directory includes a customizable DSML/XSLT based gateway that provides basic web server support based on the Apache web server model that supports static HTML and XSLT rendered content.
-The gateway includes a directory-enabled interface allowing for queries as well as modification operations.
+The gateway includes a directory-enabled interface allowing for queries and modification operations.
 Web server security enables custom delegated administration applications to be developed based on this interface.

 Traditional directory integration solutions require complex LDAP provisioning and replication schemes and even synchronization to operate.
 These new directories then become yet another directory source that has to be maintained and managed.